Home · General Resources · Legal Profession (70 sites)

 Bar Council

 The Bar Council (more formally the General Council of the Bar) is the governing body and Approved Regulator of the Bar of England and Wales.
-Its web site has information on the Bar's history, organisation, regulation and training.
-The "For the Bar" section includes, under "Practising requirements", links to the Code of Conduct and information about practising certificates and CPD on the web site of the Bar Standards Board, and under "Practice updates and guidance" the Practice Management Guidelines for the administration of chambers, as well as over 150 pieces of guidance on ethical and practice related queries.
+Its web site has information on the Bar’s history, organisation, regulation and training, and there are also links to the Bar Council’s “Ethics and Practice Hub” web site and the Direct Access Portal.

 Bar Directory